← Blog/Strategy··9 min read

 5. Local-guide content so guests bookmark your site

 Here's the move most hotels miss.
-A guest planning a trip Googles "best restaurants Carlton" or "things to do near Fitzroy" — and lands on a Time Out listicle or a Medium post.
+A guest planning a Melbourne trip Googles "best restaurants Carlton" or "things to do near Fitzroy" — and lands on a Time Out listicle or someone's Medium post.
 None of which mention your hotel.

 If your site has the best local guide to the neighbourhood — the actual places the actual concierge sends actual guests — the guest finds it via search, bookmarks the page, and books with you because the site already feels like the hotel.